tavinus/opkg-upgrade/README.md

 # opkg-upgrade
 List and install OpenWRT / LEDE opkg upgradable packages

 Little `ash` app for easier opkg package upgrades.

-You should check for config conflicts after upgrades!
+**You should check for config conflicts after upgrades!**
+**Make sure you have enough space on root before installing stuff!**
+This script is small enough but SSL support for curl/wget is not!
+You also need free space for downloading and installing the packages!

 ### Help example:
 ```